Treating Sleep Apnea Riverhead, Roslyn and Nesconset, NY

 If you answered “yes” to any of these questions, you may want to speak with Dr. Caesar about having a sleep consultation.

-At the sleep consult, Dr. Caesar will review your medical and dental histories, ask you some more in-depth questions about your sleep and sleep history, and do a detailed examination of your airway.
+At the sleep consult, Dr. Caesar will review your medical and dental histories.
+He will ask you some more in-depth questions about your sleep history, and do a detailed examination of your airway.

 What is a Sleep Study?

-Most patients prefer the HST because it can be done in the comfort of your own home, and in their own bed.
-There are still come leads that take measurements, but overall it is a much more comfortable experience.
+Most patients prefer the HST because they can complete it in the comfort of your own home, and in their own bed.
+The patient will still use leads to take measurements, but overall it’s a much more comfortable experience.
 Dr. Caesar can administer the HST to you directly.
-Upon completion of the test, a board-certified sleep physician with whom Dr. Caesar works very closely will read the results.
+Upon completion of the test, a board-certified sleep physician will work with Dr. Caesar works to decide the results.

-Based on this diagnosis, Dr. Caesar can then sit down with you and discuss treatment options.
+Based on the final diagnosis, Dr. Caesar can then sit down with you and discuss treatment options.

 How do you Treat Obstructive Sleep Apnea?